nolauren/workshops/miami.md

 Widgets are a way to add additional interactivity to the map.
 Click on the pencil on the far left menu ("Edit Map").
 Then select Widgets-> +Add New Widget.

+There will be options based on your metadata.
+Let's choose "pname" and "year".
+We can then customize these two widgets.

+Let's:
+- Change the name of the table.
+- Give each photographer a color.

 #### Publish

+Now that we have our widgets, let's publish.
+We can do by clicking "Publish" in the Edit Map menu.

+Copy the link and open it in a new window.
+What do you see?
+You can share this link and share your map!

+If you want to embed the map, you can do so using the generated iframe.